simonrw/simonrw-appsync-ls-serverless-repro/README.md

 Contains Unauthorized error that should not be there (IAM authorization).
 This works in AWS (have not tested this branch in AWS but our own code which is mostly the same)

-This branch uses Localstack 1.4.0 pro so API key required.
-(Could not get v2 working because of bug described in branch docker_crash)

 ## Troubleshooting

-If DB migrations are not going though (they are run when calling `yarn deploy`) check which port DB uses and set that port (if not 4511) in `backend/lambdas/services/db_manager.py` line 13 and run
+If DB migrations are not going though (they are run when calling `yarn deploy`) check which port DB uses and set that port (if not 4510) in `backend/lambdas/services/db_manager.py` line 13 and run
 ```
 yarn createdb
 yarn migratedb